 Egg donation is one of the most life-changing, selfless decisions a woman can ever make.
-As an egg donor, you will be helping other people realize their dreams of becoming parents while receiving handsome compensation that you can use to pursue your own biggest dreams.
+As an egg donor, you will be helping other people realize their dreams of becoming parents while being compensated.
+You can use the compensation to pursue your own biggest dreams.

-However, if you are a young woman considering egg donation, there are many things you need to be aware of about the program.
-In this article, we have put together a list of things every aspiring donor needs to know before beginning the process.
+However, if you are a young woman considering egg donation, there are many things you need to be aware of about the process.
+In this article, we have put together a list of things every aspiring donor needs to know before beginning the egg donation journey.

 1. Not all women can donate eggs